jeonghun3572/jeonghun3572.github.io/index.md

 ### About
 I am a researcher in Natural Language Processing (NLP).

-I received an M.S. degree in the [Natural Language Processing Group](https://nlp.postech.ac.kr/), where I worked with [Prof. Gary Geunbae Lee](https://sites.google.com/view/gary-geunbae-lee/) and [Prof. Hyounghun Kim](https://hyounghk.github.io/) at POSTECH.
+I received an M.S. degree in Artificial Intelligence at POSTECH, where I worked with [Prof. Gary Geunbae Lee](https://sites.google.com/view/gary-geunbae-lee/) and [Prof. Hyounghun Kim](https://hyounghk.github.io/) in the [Natural Language Processing Group](https://nlp.postech.ac.kr/).
 Previously, I completed a B.S. degree in Electrical Engineering at Hanyang University ERICA.

 My current research focuses on reasoning (e.g., mathematics and coding) and retrieval-augmented generation.